zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-amazon.md

 Vimodea Manuwi, Manipulate, Open Manuwi
 Split, measure the pros.
 Manurements, Readers.
-“Inscience Breaking” is the breaking of the inscience, the business, the compassion of the immortal Nirvana is the breaking of inscience.
+“Inscience Breaking” is the breaking of the inscience, the business, the compassion of the immortal Nibbana is the breaking of inscience.
 Therefore, Brahmana said:

 [Msdiv 75] (#msdiv75) {#msdiv75 .ref .msdiv} (13-2)